-Economic Factors Impacting 2006
+Economic Factors Impacting 2007

-Employer contributions will be greater in 2006 than in 2005 due to a projected increase in covered payroll which is consistent with past historical trends and higher average employer rates for the Regular, SLEP and ECO plans due to investment return shortfalls in 2002 and 2001.
-The average Regular Plan rate for employers-which accounts for the vast majority of covered payroll-will increase from 9.25 percent to 10.04 percent, an increase of 8.5 percent.
+Employer contributions will be greater in 2007 than in 2006 due to a projected increase in covered payroll which is consistent with past historical trends and higher average employer rates for the SLEP plan.
+These increases will be offset somewhat by lower average employer rates for the Regular and ECO plans.
+The average Regular plan rate for employers-which accounts for the vast majority of covered payroll-will decrease from 10.04 percent to 9.72 percent, a decrease of 3.2 percent.

-The Fund's estimated investment return for the four months ended April 30, 2006, has been approximately 6 percent, 18 percent on an annualized basis.
-IMRF's total investments as of April 30, 2006, are approximately \$21.3 billion, an increase of \$1.2 billion since year-end.
+The Fund's estimated investment return for the four months ended April 30, 2007, has been approximately 5 percent, 15 percent on an annualized basis.
+IMRF's total investments as of April 30, 2007, are approximately \$24 billion, an increase of \$1 billion since year-end.